sboursault/training/presentation/src/md/repeatable-tests.md

 _Possible list:_

-- After login, the mini basket contains the items from my last session
+- After login, the basket contains the items from my last session
 - After logout, the mini basket is empty
-- After login, the product also contain the items I added as an anonymous user
+- After login, the basket contains the items I added as an anonymous user
-- After login, the mini basket contains both the items from my last session and those from my current basket
+- After login, the basket contains both the items from my last session and those from my current basket